-Many celebrities and other people of note have come out with their stories of self-injury, some have recovered, some have not.
+Many celebrities and other people of note have come out with their stories of self-harm, some have recovered, some have not.
 Even though they are scrutinized by the media, they have had the courage to reveal their struggles.
 Below is a brief description of each celebrity, and a bit about their self-injury.

 Note: This is NOT meant as an “idolization” of these celebrities.
 I neither condemn nor condone their actions.